 The remedy Buddhism offers to the problems and unhappiness caused by these types of jealousy, envy, competitiveness, and arrogance is to treat the underlying fallacy concerning "me" and "you."
 We need to realize and view everyone as equal.
-Everyone has the same basic abilities, in the sense that everyone has Buddha-nature.
-Everyone has the same wish to be happy and to succeed, and not to be unhappy or to fail.
+Everyone has the same basic abilities, in the sense that everyone has Buddha-nature – the potentials that allow for the attainment of enlightenment.
+Also, everyone has the same wish to be happy and to succeed, and not to be unhappy or to fail.
 And everyone has the same right to be happy and to succeed and the same right not to be unhappy or to fail.
 There is nothing special about "me" in these regards.
 Buddhism also teaches love – the wish for everyone, equally, to be happy.

 When we learn to view everyone as equal, in terms of Buddha-nature and love, then we are open to see how to relate to someone who has either succeeded more than we have or who has succeeded when we have not.
 We rejoice in his or her success, since we want everyone to be happy.
 We try to help our equals also succeed, rather than competing with them and trying to outdo them.
 Toward those who are less successful than we are, we try to help them do well, rather than gloat and arrogantly feel better than they are.